 Updated by ben leinfelder almost 12 years ago

 I'd recommend not specifying the length for the VARCHAR - then it will use the maximum.
 Just omit the (500) or (1000) since, as you say, the dependency list is arbitrarily long and we might as well exhaust the capability of the DB before erring out.

-#2 Updated by Matt Jones about 8 years ago
+Updated by Matt Jones almost 12 years ago

 some dbms support an unlimited length, indexed type for strings (such as 'text' type in postgres) that is a lot more flexible than using varchar.
 Have you considered using 'text' for databases that support it?